NelsonPython/autonomousQA/testLogin.md

 ### Pre-requisites

-In order to run this script, install Selenium and Python and use Firefox
+In order to run this script, install Selenium and Python.
+Use the Firefox browser

 ### How it works